 How to Repot an Orchid

-Don’t be afraid to repot your orchids.
+Don’t be afraid to repot your orchids while caring for them.
 Despite their reputation, orchids are tough, and repotting helps them thrive.
 You’ll know it time to repot orchids when

 Orchid roots are overflowing the pot

 The plant itself is going over the edge of the pot

 Potting material is getting soggy and drains poorly

 The ideal time to repot most orchids is when the plant starts new growth — usually right after it finishes flowering.